Resources

 BOOK: A beautifully illustrated read for adults and children about love and loss which explains why it's ok to be sad sometimes.

-Ginny Perkins & Leon Morris, Remembering Mum
+Remembering Mum by Ginny Perkins & Leon Morris

 Waterbugs and Dragonflies by Doris Stickney

-BOOK: This little book will help you find the right words...a caring thought...a comforting reflection to communicate compassion in extraordinary ways for bereaved children.
+FACTUAL: This little book will help you find the right words...a caring thought...a comforting reflection to communicate compassion in extraordinary ways for bereaved children.

-Britta Teckentrupp, The Memory Tree
+The Memory Tree by Britta Teckentrupp

-BOOK: A beautiful and heartfelt picture book to help children celebrate the memories left behind when a loved one dies.
+NOVEL/STORY: A beautiful and heartfelt picture book to help children celebrate the memories left behind when a loved one dies.

 Granpa by John Burningham

-BOOK: An illustrated book to help and support children with grief.
+NOVEL/STORY: An illustrated book to help and support children with grief.

 Badger’s Parting Gifts by Susan Varley

-BOOK: A helpful reading guide from Child Bereavement UK that provides tips for reading Badger’s Parting Gifts with children and helping them better understand grief.
+NOVEL/STORY: A helpful reading guide from Child Bereavement UK that provides tips for reading Badger’s Parting Gifts with children and helping them better understand grief.

 How to - Hold Your Own Memorial

-If you can’t attend a funeral or have chosen not to do so you may want to hold your own memorial service for the person you have lost.
+If you have been bereaved and you can’t attend a funeral or have chosen not to do so you may want to hold your own memorial service for the person you have lost.

-Learning Disabilities - and Bereavement
+Learning Disabilities - and Bereavement Support

 This briefing is produced by Brake, the road safety charity.
-It aims to raise awareness of how people with learning disabilities experience grief, and provides advice on how to support them.
+It aims to raise awareness of how people with learning disabilities experience grief, and provides advice on how to offer them bereavement support.

-Young People and - Traumatic Bereavement
+Young People and - Traumatic Grief and Bereavement

-How to Cope - with a Tragedy
+How to Cope with a - Tragedy & Complicated Grief

 Every death brings its own trauma to survivors.
-However, when someone is suddenly killed in an accident or murdered, the stress levels rise considerably for those left behind.
+However, when someone is suddenly killed in an accident or murdered, the stress levels rise considerably for those left behind and this can cause what is known as complicated grief.

-Traumatic Bereavement
+Traumatic Grief & - Bereavement Support

 Trauma refers to the way that some distressing events are so extreme or shocking that they overwhelm a person’s ability to cope, resulting in lasting negative impact.
+This article contains information to help you understand and respond to people with traumatic grief.

-Autism and - Bereavement
+Autistic People and - Bereavement

-There is not a great deal of research on how people with autism deal with bereavement.
+There is not a great deal of research on how autistic people deal with bereavement.
 However there is useful advice available that can help us support anyone with autism, whatever their age.

-Funerals: How to Plan One
+Funerals - How to Plan One

 Our guide on how to plan a funeral.
 A funeral is an opportunity to create a special tribute to your loved one and whilst painful, can also be memorable and a positive experience.

-Protecting Against Identity Fraud
+Protecting Against Identity Fraud - What to do When Someone Dies

-Government Advice When Someone Dies
+Government Advice - What to do When Someone Dies

-There’s a lot of Government advice to help and support you when someone dies.
+Do you need to know what to do when someone dies?
+There’s a lot of Government advice to help and support you during this difficult time.
 This article explains more.

-Funeral Etiquette in Different Faiths
+Funeral Etiquette - in Different Faiths

-If you are attending the funeral of a someone of a different faith you can get advice here on, for example, what to expect, how to pay your respects, how to send condolences and what to wear to the funeral.
+If you are attending the funeral of someone of a different faith you can get advice here on, for example, what to expect, how to pay your respects, how to send condolences and what to wear to the funeral.

-Five Tips for Supporting a Grieving Young Person
+Five Tips for Supporting - a Grieving Young Person

 Here are five tips for supporting young people who are bereaved.